Delta Kappa Gamma: History

 Delta Kappa Gamma was founded on May 11, 1929, at the Faculty Women’s Club at the University of Texas, Austin, Texas.
 Its purpose was to promote excellence in education and women educators' personal and professional growth.
 Delta Kappa Gamma was conceived by Annie Webb Blanton, faculty member of the University of Texas and a former Texas state superintendent of public instruction.

 Eleven women educators were Delta Kappa Gamma's charter members: Mamie Sue Bastian, Ruby Cole, Mabel Grizzard, Anna Hiss, Ray King, Sue King, Helen Koch, Ruby Terrill Lomax, Cora M. Martin, Lalla M. Odom, and Lela Lee Williams.

 By 2004, Delta Kappa Gamma had 2,960 chapters and 132,000 members.
 By 2019, it had chapters in seventeen countries.

 Delta Kappa Gamma has established scholarships to allow women to pursue graduate degrees and encourage women in foreign countries to seek a degree in education.
 As of 2025, the society has around 90,000 members in eighteen countries.

 Symbols

 The name Delta Kappa Gamma was selected to stand for the Greek words Διδασκοτικι (teacher), Κλειδουχι (key), and Γυναικεσ (women).
 The society's motto is "Each for all and all for each."
 Its seven purposes or pillars are to Unite, Honor, Advance, Support, Endow, Stimulate, and Inform.

-The society's coat of arms features a red shield with three tutor roses on a gold band, a flaming lamp above the band and an open book below.
+The society's coat of arms features a red shield with three Tudor roses on a gold band, a flaming lamp above the band and an open book below.
 The three roses represent friendship, helpfulness, and loyalty.
 The lamp and book symbolize scholarship and knowledge.
 Above the shield is a gold cup of knowledge, surrounded by a laurel wreath symbolizing achievement.
 Below the shield, the motto consists of Delta Kappa Gamma in Greek.